NUKnightLab/TimelineJS3/contrib/docs/ImageHosting.md

   * GitHub
   * AWS S3 and EC2

 See below for more information about each of these.
-Please exercise due diligance in researching costs for whatever platform you choose.
+Please exercise due diligence in researching costs for whatever platform you choose.
 Some services, for example, will charge for data transfer, meaning hits to a popular Timeline could add up.

 ## Service types